NanjalaBarbra/Password_Generator/README.md

 # Password_Generator
-a password generator application usig django
+a password generator application using django